jfloff/mac-developer-setup/general_settings.md

 #### Spotlight

+![](spotlight.png)

 As you can notice, I disable Spotlight shortcut.
 And that's because I use an even better app: [Alfred](http://www.alfredapp.com/).
 Hence, I disable the Spotlight shortcut and use that one for Alfred.
-Further, I disable

-![](spotlight.png)
+Furthermore, I disable spotlight shortcut from the menubar, and heres how.